Fitness hasn’t changed much throughout my life.

 I went from skeptic to convert quickly.
 Recently, NYC gyms were all closed down.
 Quarantine forced me to find alternatives to squat racks and free weights.
 BFR didn’t disappoint.

-From talking to experts and current users, B Strong makes the highest quality bands available.
-I plan on upgrading and expect to pass these premium BFR bands down the generations.
+From talking to experts and current users, KAATSU makes the highest quality bands available.
+I used these back in 2011 at an elite facility and trained alongside professional NBA players.

 Does blood flow restriction training really work?

 Blood flow restriction training is a safe, low-impact form of exercise suited for injury rehab, strength & muscle building, bulking up, workout recovery, building cardiovascular fitness, and staying fit.
 It’s especially effective in the elderly and injured since they often cannot perform intense exercise.

 Can you work out the pecs, shoulders, and back muscles with BFR bands?

 You can work out (but not isolate) all muscle groups including the pecs, traps, posterior chain, shoulders, and back using BFR bands.
 Strength and muscle gains come from the systemic effect of hormones and metabolites rather than direct muscular tension.